shencangsheng/Git-Release-Workflow/README.md

 ```

 ## Credits
-This repo is incubated by the [shencangsheng/GitLab-Release-Workflow](https://github.com/shencangsheng/GitLab-Release-Workflow) available in the GitHub Repo.
+This project is incubated by the [shencangsheng/GitLab-Release-Workflow](https://github.com/shencangsheng/GitLab-Release-Workflow) available in the GitHub project.

-This repo was inspired by the [zitsen/release-workflow-demo](https://github.com/zitsen/release-workflow-demo) available in the GitHub Repo.
+This project was inspired by the [zitsen/release-workflow-demo](https://github.com/zitsen/release-workflow-demo) available in the GitHub project.

 ## License
 A short snippet describing the license (MIT)